ADDING A SUB

 for sub placement:

-1) Wherever you
+1) where you think it

-tells you to put it
+tells you to put them

 For some very enlightening

-articles about bass, room modes/nodes, standing waves, and
+articles about bass, room modes/nodes, standing waves, and room

-room coupling, see Art Noxon's articles HERE .
+coupling, see Art Noxon's articles HERE .

 And for an in-depth listing of acousticians, acoustic materials,